Neutron star interiors and topology change: Completing the wormhole structure

 \section{Completing the wormhole structure}

-As we have seen, $m(r_0)$ is the mass inside the radial distance $r=r_0$.
-Since $r=r_0$ is now the throat of the wormhole, it follows from the definition of throat that the interior $r<r_0$ is outside the manifold.
+Since $r=r_0$ is the throat of the wormhole, it follows from the definition of throat that the interior $r<r_0$ is outside the manifold.
 Although not part of the wormhole spacetime, it still contributes to the gravitational field.
 This can be compared to a thin-shell wormhole from a Schwarzschild black hole \cite{mV89}: while not part of the manifold, the black hole generates the gravitational field.
-This comparison explains why our wormhole requires a minimum throat radius to help produce a sufficiently strong gravitational field.

 Since the throat of the wormhole is deep inside the neutron star, it cannot be directly observed.
 According to Ref. \cite{vD12}, however, there may still be observable tell-tale signs: if two neutron stars are connected by a wormhole, they would have identical, or nearly identical, characteristics.
 An even stronger indication would be any observed variation in the mass of a neutron star.